freebasic/fbc/tests/readme.txt

    Adds '-d ENABLE_CHECK_BUGS=1' when compiling tests.
 This is used enable additional tests for known bugs that are not yet fixed.

+ENABLE_CONSOLE_OUTPUT=1
+   Add '-d ENABLE_CONSOLE_OUTPUT' when compiling tests.
+This is used to turn on printing output to the console.

 How the tests are collected
 ---------------------------